 - Implementing an Employment Land Development Program to coordinate infrastructure investment for the supply of industrial land over the next two decades.

 Land that is zoned for industrial or similar purposes in planning instruments, is being considered in the categorisation of industrial lands.
-This includes lands zoned by SEPPs, such as the Transport and Infrastructure SEPP, as well as the new State Instrument employment zones.
+This includes lands zoned by SEPPs, such as the Transport and Infrastructure SEPP, as well as the new Standard Instrument employment zones.
 These are zones that contain a mix of businesses involved in manufacturing; transport and warehousing; service and repair trades and industries; integrated enterprises with a mix of administration, production, warehousing, research and development; and urban services and utilities.

 Land zoned RU1 Primary production is not being considered as part of the Industrial Lands Action Plan as it is not land zoned primarily for industrial purposes.